murali-tl/Command-Line-Tool/README.md

  Handle the following commands:

- `register <command_name> <Executor>`:
+ 1. `register <command_name> <Executor>`:

-Registers a command and actions assigned to the command.
+     i) Registers a command and actions assigned to the command.

-On register, the command should be auto activated.
+     ii) On register, the command should be auto activated.

      Executor is an object, which should be stored against the `command_name` at the time of registering.
 You must use this object while running the registered commands.

-a

-`unregister <command_name>`:
+2. `unregister <command_name>`:

     unregister a command

-`activate <command_name>`:
+3. `activate <command_name>`:

     activates the command mentioned in the `< command_name>`, it makes the user to gain access to run this command.

-`deactivate <command_name>`:
+4. `deactivate <command_name>`:

     deactivates the command mentioned in the `< command_name>`, it makes the user to loss access to run this command.

-`history <count>`:
+5. `history <count>`:

     print <count> latest commands (no need to persist), default count is 5

-`log <options>` - Logs commands from the log file location
+6. `log <options>` - Logs commands from the log file location

-`log --start <path>` - start logging and the save the log at given path.
+   i) `log --start <path>` - start logging and the save the log at given path.
 Ex: log --start C:/Users/UserName/log.txt

-`log --all`           - print all commands from the current log file
+   ii) `log --all`           - print all commands from the current log file

-`log --tail 9`      - print last 9 commands from the current log file
+   iii) `log --tail 9`      - print last 9 commands from the current log file

-`log --head 9`   - print first 9 commands from the current log file
+   iv) `log --head 9`   - print first 9 commands from the current log file

-`log --clear`      - clears all logs from the current log file
+   v) `log --clear`      - clears all logs from the current log file

-`log --stop`       - stops logging commands but keep the current log file
+   vi) `log --stop`       - stops logging commands but keep the current log file

 Logging:

    You need to log all the commands in the current log file in the below pattern

 All the commands must handle `--help` argument, it should print the usage description of the command.